cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 6. "Quote request" email

 == Changelog ==
+= 2.18.0 - Released on 9 February 2023 =
+* New: support for WooCommerce 7.4
+* Update: YITH plugin framework

+= 2.17.0 - Released on 9 January 2023 =
+* New: support for WooCommerce 7.3
+* Update: YITH plugin framework

+= 2.16.0 - Released on 9 December 2022 =
+* New: support for WooCommerce 7.2
+* Update: YITH plugin framework

 = 2.15.1 - Released on 22 November 2022 =
 * Fix: patched security vulnerability